skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 * Permission policy name: **webadminspermissionpolicy**

-Exchange forms with another team and then update the trust policy of the webadmins roles so the other team can assume the role:
+Exchange forms with another team and then update the trust policy of the webadmins roles so the other team can assume the role (they will do the same for your team):

 * Use the following JSON to create a file name trustpolicy2 for the trust (assume role) policy (replace `ACCOUNT_ID` with your account ID so you can still test this and the `ACCOUNT_ID_OTHER_TEAM` with the other team's account ID:)
 	* `{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Principal":{"AWS":["arn:aws:iam::YOUR_ACCOUNT_ID:root","arn:aws:iam::ACCOUNT_ID_FROM_OTHER_TEAM:root"]},"Action":"sts:AssumeRole"}]}`